arrow-kt/arrow-website/content/docs/learn/immutable-data/lens.md

 Code speaks louder than words (well, sometimes).
 Here's a small snippet showcasing the three operations applied to an instance of our `Person` class.
-Notice how the three operations live on the lens, and get the value the operate on as an argument.
+Notice how the three operations live on the lens, and get the value they operate on as an argument.

 ```kotlin